 Students must be studying on a biomedical science or related degree course.
 Students cannot apply for the funding for either scheme directly.
 Applications must be made by a staff member at an appropriate research facility (University, Hospital, Research Institute).
-We encourage students who wish to undertake a Summer Studentship or Summer Fellowship to get in touch with a potential supervisor to discuss the opportunity to work with them.
+We encourage students who wish to undertake a Summer Research project to get in touch with a potential supervisor to discuss the opportunity to work with them.
 The supervisor may then apply as the grant holder on their behalf.

 Supervisors (grant holders) do not need to be tenured or have a permanent contract to apply; PostDocs, Research Assistants, Technicians or Lab managers are also eligible to be the Grant holder for the Summer project.

-Summer Studentship projects must show the potential to replace any regulated animal experiments in the UK.
-Summer Fellowship projects must offer the potential to replace the use of cats, dogs or primates in regulated procedures in the UK.
+Summer projects must show the potential to replace any regulated animal experiments in the UK.
+We particularly welcome projects with the potential to replace the use of cats, dogs or primates in regulated procedures in the UK.

 Research that requires or involves the use of animals (defined as any organism of the Kingdom Animalia, excluding humans) in any way, even though the ultimate aim may be to replace their use, will not be supported.

 Animal Free Research UK will not support the use of any animal-derived biomaterials (such as foetal calf serum (FCS), animal-derived antibodies, collagen, trypsin etc.) for any reason.
 We have published a website where you can search for FCS-free media for many cell types – www.fcs-free.org.

 We have moved to an online application process